biobankinguk/biobankinguk/README.md

    - You need to specify the DbContext, and target the `Data` project, using the `Submissions` project as the startup project.
    - `dotnet ef database update -c ApplicationDbContext -p Data/Data.csproj -s Submissions/Api/Api.csproj`
 1. Seed Reference Data
-   - Copy seed data files from `/sample-seed-data` to `/src/DataSeed/data`
+   - optionally create modified seed data
-   - optionally modify the seed data
+       - Copy seed data files from `/sample-seed-data` to another location and modify them
-   - Change directory next to the `DataSeed.csproj` (`/src/DataSeed/DataSeed.csproj`)
+   - Change directory next to the `Submissions/Api/Api.csproj`
-   - `dotnet run`
+   - `dotnet run -- ref-data seed -d <path to seed data directory>`
-   - Currently the tool does not report completion and waits after `PreservationType` is seeded.
+       - e.g. to use the sample data: `dotnet run -- ref-data seed -d ../../../sample-seed-data`
-   - ✏ `TODO: update instructions for DataSeed releases as well as local version`
+       - use `--help` for other options

 That's all the database preparation.